Beexoul/Hospital-Management/README.md

 # Hospital-Management
 Hospital Management using C++

-// Refrence is taken from diff places of internet while building this code.
+//Reference were taken from different places on the internet while building this code.